 My Inspiration…..

-My list of names who inspired me is very long.
-It begins with my father, who taught me to watch light and listen for silence while sitting in front of his camera for what seemed like hours.
+The list of names that inspired me is very long.
+It begins when, as a very young child.
+My father, Richard Davis, taught me to watch light and listen for silence while sitting in front of his camera for what seemed like hours.
 From him, I learned patience, the way a single quiet hour can reshuffle what you thought you knew about a subject.
+My grandfather, George Davis, also communicated through his artwork.
+He sketched and painted his way through a war that ultimately took his life at a very young age.
+The small letters and drawings he sent home to his young wife and their three-year-old son became a catalyst, quiet, persistent proof that a life could be lived through making.
+Those pages of ink and wash held more than images; they held a voice, a presence, a legacy.

 After that come the old masters—the steady, patient teachers who do not need chatter.
 I owe them the discipline of observation and the humility to let a painting take its shape.
 From Leonardo I learned the architecture of a face and the importance of thinking in layers.
 From Titian, I took color’s capacity to breathe life into flesh.
 From Caravaggio, I learned the drama of light against dark and the moral force of unvarnished truth.
 Rembrandt taught me how to carry time in a brushstroke, to suggest aging and memory rather than outline them.
 Vermeer showed me the quiet power of a domestic moment and the alchemy of light on surfaces.
 Velázquez modeled honesty and restraint, a refusal to flatter, and the dignity of those depicted.
 From Poussin I took structure and the reasoned placement of figures; from Goya, the reminder that art can be witness and indictment.
 I find in Holbein the cool precision of line and in Fra Angelico a gentle, devotional clarity.